 a.
 Bacteria

 Sources of bacteria and other pathogens in watersheds include, but are not limited to, animal excrement (from stormwater infrastructure and animals) and sanitary sewer overflows of human excrement.
 Major contributors from construction sites may include wild or tamed animals on the premises, waste handling, portable toilets, and contaminants in erodible materials.
-This Fact Sheet contains supportive information referenced from the bacteria TMDLs that construction stormwater dischargers are not a significant source of bacteria and therefore would meet the WLAs.
+This Fact Sheet contains supportive information referenced from the bacteria TMDLs that construction stormwater dischargers are not a significant source of bacteria and therefore would meet the waste load allocations.

 The bacteria TMDLs in Attachment H require the implementation of existing minimum BMPs to control stormwater exposure to bacteria sources, thus compliance with these TMDLs is not expected to result in significant additional costs.